robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbtokenstore/write/issuefor.md

 _Deploys a project's ERC-20 token contract._

-_Only a project's current controller can issue its token._
+_Only a project's owner or operator can issue its token._

 ### Definition